akkadotnet/akka.net/docs/community/contributing/documentation-guidelines.md

 #endregion
 ```

-In this case we're telling DocFx to include all of the code between the `#region` and `#endregion` tags for a region named `ClusterClient` witin the `ClientListener.cs` file in this directory.
+In this case we're telling DocFx to include all of the code between the `#region` and `#endregion` tags for a region named `ClusterClient` within the `ClientListener.cs` file in this directory.

 This is preferable to referencing entire files or using specific line numbers because it's concise and can still be refactored in the future without having to update the documentation.